devbret/website-internal-links/README.md

 3. Clone this repository using `git` by running the following command: `git clone git@github.com:devbret/website-internal-links.git`.
 4. Navigate to the repo's directory by running: `cd website-internal-links`.
 5. Install the needed dependencies for running the script by running: `pip install -r requirements.txt`.
-6. Edit the app.py file on line 115, to include the website you would like to visualize.
+6. Edit the app.py file on line 119, to include the website you would like to visualize.
+Also edit the app.py file on line 19 to specify how many pages you would like to crawl.
 7. Run the script with the command `python3 app.py`.
 8. To view the website's connections using the index.html file you will need to run a local web server.
 To do this run: `python3 -m http.server`.
 9. Once the network map has been launched, hover over any given node for more information about the particular web page.
 By clicking on a node, you will be sent to the related URL address.